And we'll get to our callers standing by in just a moment here on our hybrid Open Line Friday.

 And it goes back to that old movie, Can We Handle the Truth?

-Well, uh i it it really it doesn't much matter.
+Well, it really, it doesn't much matter.

-Clearly, people are afraid to give us the truth, oftentimes.
+Clearly, people are afraid to give us the truth oftentimes.

 That expression is there for a reason.